andr01d-1/andr01d-1.github.io/_posts/2024-10-31-CPU-Memory-Model-pt1.md

 More design and implementation details in Futher Reading section

-In addition to L1 cache, CPUs also have data-related components closer to the core, a `Load Buffer` and a `Store Buffer` (commonly referred to as the store buffer).
+In addition to L1 cache, CPUs also have data-related components closer to the core, a `Load Buffer` and a `Store Buffer`.
 These buffers handle pending memory operations before they reach the cache or main memory.
 <span style="color:blue">(Blue connections in below diagram)</span>.

 <div style="position:relative; width:100%; height:100vh;">